jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 Applies a one-off fader setting to each channel depending on its volume.
 Useful for large ensembles to get a reasonable overall mix, although individual adjustments might still be necessary.
 Best applied during a warm-up or a uniform part of the music piece.

+# Backing up Jamulus

+{% include_relative Include-Backing-Up.md %}
+* You can save and load different mixer settings using [Load/Save Mixer Channels Setup](Software-Manual#file--loadsave-mixer-channels-setup) and store those files wherever you want.

+**Note for macOS users:** As of Jamulus 3.8.1, we have a signed installer.
+This will store the settings in  `$HOME/Library/Containers/io.jamulus.Jamulus/Data/.config/Jamulus/`

 # Command Line Options

 Most common functions in Jamulus can be set using the GUI, but these and others can also be set using options given in a terminal window.
 Exactly how you do this will depend on your operating system.